JuliaPoo/TinyCircuits-3D-Renderer/README.md

 # 3D Renderer on TinyDuino

 The python file will generate .ino files to render any stl file with lesser than 450 triangles with phong shading on TinyCircuits.
 Why?
 I don't know the answer to that either.
 Also this is a very early project with C, like my 2nd project in C. So don't mind me completely misusing header files.
+The python file doesn't actually stop you from using an stl file that has more than 450 triangles, but it warns you to maybe not do that.
+(The RAM in the TinyDuino Processor Board might not be enough for that)

 ## Usage